tombrus/example-docker-image-publish/README.md

 Everything is in the [action script](https://github.com/tombrus/example-docker-image-publish/blob/main/.github/workflows/build.yaml), even the `Dockerfile`:-)

-N.B. the action script needs a secret called `GHCR_TOKEN` with package read/write authorisation.
+N.B. the action script needs a secret called `GHCR_TOKEN` with package read/write authorized token.

 The first job:
 - makes a docker image with